pr0fix/financial-dashboard/README.md

 - [ ] Settings page for changing theme and other preferences
 - [ ] Sign up feature
 - [ ] Create a fallback to homepage with error message for when database isn't accessible
+- [ ] Create loading skeletons for components